Kleagle

-A Kleagle is an officer of the Ku Klux Klan whose main role is to recruit new members and must maintain the three guiding principles: recruit, maintain control, and safeguard.
+A Kleagle is an officer of the Ku Klux Klan whose main role is to recruit new members and must maintain the three guiding principles: "recruit, maintain control, and safeguard."

-King Kleagles are appointed as leaders of a region and have delegation to manage members and official affairs of that regions members.
-In the 2000s the role was modified, empowering King Kleagles in maintaining structural order and ensuring the safety and security of members.
-It was deemed necessary to adapt the role to including the safekeeping of data and online communications within the Ku Klux Klan as the significance of the internet and digital communications became targeted and was known to be intercepted by other groups and government agencies.
+King Kleagles are appointed as leaders of a region and have authority to manage members and official affairs of that region's members.
+In the 2000s the role was modified, empowering King Kleagles to maintain structural order and ensure the safety and security of members.
+It was deemed necessary to adapt the role to include the safekeeping of data and online communications within the Ku Klux Klan as the significance of the internet and digital communications became targeted and was known to be intercepted by other groups and government agencies.

 King Kleagles are provided the highest level of authority to ensure compliance, security and accountability of members and provide orders and instructions for the Kleagles to carry out.

-'Incentives and recruitment strategies'
+Incentives and recruitment strategies

 Kleagle members were typically paid by commission and received a portion of each new member's initiation fee, similar to multilevel marketing schemes in later years.

 KKK members were encouraged to recruit others by framing economic, political and social structural changes that were favorable and in-line with KKK goals.
 These goals promoted "100 percent Americanism" and benefits for white native-born Protestants.
 Informal ways Klansman recruited members included "with eligible co-workers and personal friends and try to enlist them".
 Protestant teachers were also targeted for Klan membership.